-The ruling was appealed and on July 15, 2000 the U.S. Court of Appeals for the 1st Circuit overturned Keeton’s order.
+The ruling was appealed and on July 15, 2000 the U.S. Court of Appeals for the First Circuit overturned Keeton’s order.

 On August 20, 2004, U.S. District Judge William G. Young, ruling on another motion for new trial, granted Conley a new trial once again.
 Young ruled that prosecutor Theodore Merritt failed to give Conley’s defense a 1997 FBI memo containing a request to give a polygraph to Boston police officer Richard Walker who had told the FBI that he might remember things better if he were hypnotized.

-On July 20, 2005, the U.S. Court of Appeals for the 1st Circuit upheld Young’s ruling and on September 2, 2005, the charges were dismissed.
+On July 20, 2005, the U.S. Court of Appeals for the First Circuit upheld Young’s ruling and on September 2, 2005, the charges were dismissed.

 Conley, who was allowed to remain free during the lengthy appeals, ultimately rejoined the police department and was awarded $647,000 in back pay.

 In March 2006, Cox reached a settlement with one of the officers found liable in his civil suit in 1998.
 The amount was not disclosed.

 The shooting that prompted the police chase in the first place resulted in the prosecution of four men for murder.